 Term Definition Office of Administrative Hearings (OAH) The office that conducts eligibility hearings on behalf of the AHCCCS Administration.
-The office that conducts eligibility hearings on behalf of the Department of Economic Security Family Assistance Administration (DES/FAA).
+Office of Appeals (OOA) The office that conducts eligibility hearings on behalf of the Department of Economic Security Family Assistance Administration (DES/FAA).